projectatomic/nulecule/README.md

 ## Implementations

 This is only a specification.
 Implementations may be written in any language.
+See [implementation guide](https://github.com/aweiteka/containerapp-spec/blob/master/implementation_guide.md) for more details.

 ### Developer tooling